grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 better.[^2]
 But I think it's fair to say that the latter offers incredible performance that makes it a must-use library for a lot of people, including myself.
-And yet it seems to me that many **data.table** users aren't aware that you can use it for spatial operations in exactly the same way.
+Yet it seems to me that many **data.table** users aren't aware that you can use it for spatial operations in exactly the same way.

 If you're following along on your own computer, make sure to grab the